 A Meditative Study of Understanding and Enlightenment

 “Although the Buddha’s clear expressions have dispelled our doubts, we still have not realized the ultimate meaning that could enable us to rise above all delusions.
-Among the enlightened ones, those like Ananda who have not yet completely stopped the outflows of their habits, and those who have reached the stage of no outflows, still wonder about the Dharma taught by the Buddha today.
+Among the enlightened ones, including those like Ananda who have not yet completely stopped the outflows of their habits, as well as those who have reached the stage of no outflows, everyone is still wondering about the Dharma taught by the Buddha today.

 “Also, the Buddha said that the basic natures of earth, water, fire and wind are perfectly interfused, tranquil and eternal, pervading throughout the Dharma Realm.
 But how could the earth contain water if its nature is so pervasive?
 And how would fire arise with the nature of water being so pervasive?
 Moreover, how could the natures of fire and water each pervade empty space without displacing one another?
 And since the nature of earth is solid, while the nature of emptiness is vacuous – how can they both pervade the Dharma Realm?
 I hope the Buddha will kindly clear the clouds of confusion that engulf us all.”

-After saying that, Purna made a full prostration and respectfully awaited the Buddha to impart his unsurpassed compassionate teaching.
+After saying that, Purna made a full prostration and respectfully awaited the Buddha to impart His unsurpassed, most compassionate teaching.

 The Buddha then began: “Purna, you have asked why in fundamental purity the mountains, rivers, and all the rest suddenly arise.
 Have you not often heard the Buddha expound upon the wonderful light of the enlightened nature and the bright wonder of fundamental enlightenment?”